Retropikzel/foreign-c/REFERENCE.md

 Returns #t if obj is c-bytevector, otherwise returns #f.

-(**c-free** cbv)
+(**c-bytevector-free** cbv ...)

-Frees c-bytevector from memory.
+Frees given c-bytevectors from memory.
 Behaviour using the bytevector after it's freed is unspecified.

 (**c-bytevector-null**)